 Sales funnels are not the same as marketing funnels, which focus on making potential leads aware of your brand and products and then capturing them as a lead to get their information.
 Once a lead is captured, the next stage is turning them into a prospect interested in purchasing from your company.
 This is part of the marketing funnel and overlaps with the start of a sales funnel.

 Let’s take a closer look at each of these stages in greater detail below.

-When a person is a prospect, they are part of both the end of the marketing team’s part of the funnel and the beginning of the sales team’s funnel.
-In the prospect phase, the potential customer is now aware of your brand and has expressed some interest in learning more, including giving your company their contact information, viewing a demo, or subscribing to a newsletter.
+When a person is a prospect, they are at the end of the marketing team’s funnel and at the beginning of the sales team’s funnel.
+In this prospect phase, the potential customer is now aware of your brand and has expressed some interest in learning more, including giving your company their contact information, viewing a demo, or subscribing to a newsletter.

-In the prospect stage, you are continuing to nurture and educate the lead on what your company does and how your product or service will benefit them.
+In the prospect stage, continue nurturing and educating the lead on what your company does and how your product or service will benefit them.
 Email marketing is a big piece of this stage and continues to educate the lead on your business.

 When marketing is qualifying a lead, they are looking to see if the person seems like a good fit for your company’s product of service.
 Do they fit the ideal customer persona?

 When sales is qualifying a lead, they are digging further into the specific lead to find out their needs, pain points, timeline for purchasing, budget, decision-making ability, and more.

 Third stage of a sales funnel is opportunity.
 This is where salespeople discover what specific opportunities there are to sell a product or service to the lead.
 To identify opportunities for sales, the team may send them special offers, discount codes, or start a negotiation with the lead to come to an agreement.

 This stage is the one where any proposals are presented, negotiations are had, and there is often a lot of back and forth between the sales agent and the lead.